juliusuberall/bounding-expert-hierarchies/README.md

   <summary><strong>3D</strong></summary>

 &nbsp;<br>
 We use a collection of self-modeled meshes and other models from the web.
+We sample and preprocess those such into a .npz training data file with the experiment pipelines.
 </details>

 <details>